Any UMF student with a physical, hearing, visual, medical, emotional or learning disability is eligible for services.

 When a disability is not otherwise apparent, documentation may be required.
 Documentation should be current and include a description of the disability, disability-related needs, and specific recommendations for services.
-This information is confidential, is not part of the student’s permanent record, and will be released only upon express written request of the individual.
+This information is confidential, is not part of the student’s permanent record.
+Paperwork generated by the Learning Access Center will be released only upon express written request of the student.

 Accommodation Request Process